Menu

 We are thrilled to introduce this summer’s EcoCamp staff!

-Our Counselors will be joined by our returning Junior Naturalists (teen volunteers) and will work together to guide your camper through an exciting week of games, hiking, and enjoying the outdoors.
-Learn how your child can become a Junior Naturalist in coming years here!
+Our Counselors will work together with our teen volunteer Junior Naturalists to guide your camper through an exciting week of games, hiking, and enjoying the outdoors.

 General Reminders: